kubeflow/arena/docs/cli/arena_submit_tfjob.md

   -a, --annotation strings           the annotations
       --chief                        enable chief, which is required for estimator.
       --chief-cpu string             the cpu resource to use for the Chief, like 1 for 1 core.
+      --chief-cpu-limit string       the cpu resource limit to use for the Chief, like 1 for 1 core.
       --chief-memory string          the memory resource to use for the Chief, like 1Gi.
+      --chief-memory-limit string    the memory resource limit to use for the Chief, like 1Gi.
       --chief-port int               the port of the chief.
       --chief-selector strings       assigning jobs with "Chief" role to some k8s particular nodes(this option would cover --selector), usage: "--chief-selector=key=value"
       --clean-task-policy string     How to clean tasks after Training is done, only support Running, None. (default "Running")